BookStackApp/BookStack/readme.md

 ## 🌎 Translations

-Translations for text within BookStack is managed through the [BookStack project on Crowdin](https://crowdin.com/project/bookstack).
+Translations for text within BookStack are managed through the [BookStack project on Crowdin](https://crowdin.com/project/bookstack).
 Some strings have colon-prefixed variables such as `:userName`.
 Leave these values as they are as they will be replaced at run-time.

 Please use [Crowdin](https://crowdin.com/project/bookstack) to contribute translations instead of opening a pull request.
 The translations within the working codebase can be out-of-date, and merging via code can cause conflicts & sync issues.
 If for some reason you can't use Crowdin feel free to open an issue to discuss alternative options.